JDSalisbury/hexo_tas/source/_posts/quick_play.md

 ![Quick Play](./quick_play/qp.jpg)

-### Step 1 Pick your Units
+### Step 1 Pick Your Units
-Each Player Picks 1 of the main factions.
+Each player picks 1 of the main factions.

 1. Arachin
 2. Lore